 In fact, I have caught pike in one area of a lake, and only a few days later, I caught the exact same fish in a completely different part of that lake, several miles away from the first one!

 This fact means two very important things to winter fishermen:

 - No matter how many holes you drill during the day, you might still miss the pike each and every time, because they too keep moving around.

-- If you want to attract pike that are located around the area you are fishing in, you will have to use attractive baits that will bring the fish to your rod, not the other way around.
-Bait fish, and especially live ones (if they are legal where you are fishing) are the perfect bait to attract northern pike in winter.
-But even dead bait fish are exquisite choices for winter pike; it’s all about the visual effect and the smell of the bait.
+- If you want to attract pike that are located in the area you are fishing, you will have to use attractive baits that will bring the fish to your rod, not the other way around.
+Baitfish and especially live ones (if they are legal where you are fishing) are the perfect bait to attract northern pike in winter.
+But even dead baits are exquisite choices for winter pike; it’s all about the visual effect and the scent of the bait.

 If you manage to make that mind switch, you are already on your way to pike success.
 Fish are the most natural bait you can present to pike, and especially in winter, this can make all the difference!

 By the way, if you are unsure about your state’s regulations concerning fishing with live bait, check out this article I wrote: Is Fishing With Live Bait Illegal?
 (A State-By-State Guide)